Cheapest car insurance in Oklahoma for a bad driving record

 Cheapest car insurance in Oklahoma with multiple tickets

-The cheapest insurer for drivers with multiple traffic tickets is Progressive, with rates averaging $1,557 or $130.
+Progressive is the cheapest car insurance company for drivers with multiple traffic tickets, with rates averaging $1,557 or $130.

 This table shows Oklahoma drivers how much multiple tickets increase premiums.